Published on October 28th, 2013 | by Md Mehedi0

 Public relation letters, or goodwill letters, are friendly letters periodically sent by organisations to their customers or prospects.
 Their main function is to convey a friendly, usually unexpected, messages that build goodwill and brightens the image of the organisation among the general public.
 Letters of thanks, congratulations, and sympathy are examples of public relations letters.
 Since these letters come to the recipient rather unexpectedly, they come as a pleasant surprise and are always welcome.
 The importance of writing such letters has been realized only recently

 Public relations letters can be broadly classified as:

 3. Letters of sympathy,

 5. Letters offering favours or thanks for favours received.

 Features of A Public Relations Letter

-Sales letter are genuine and legitimate tool with any organization and efficient executives effectively use them.
+Sales letter are a genuine and legitimate tool for any organization and efficient executives effectively use them.
 But a public relations letter should not be used to emphasise a sales point.
-If the recipient gets even a faint hint that he is being persuaded to busy something, he feels trapped and cheated.
+If the recipient gets even a faint hint that he is being persuaded to buy something, he feels trapped and cheated.